magomimmo/modern-cljs/doc/tutorial-03.md

 and we want to learn more about it too.

-[Ring][2] is one of the fundamental building-blocks of any CLJ-based stack of libraries to develop web based applications.
-We're going to use it instead of any other http-server.
+[Ring][2] is one of the fundamental building-blocks of any CLJ-based stack of libraries to develop web-based applications.
+We're going to use it instead of another http-server.

 ## Preamble